sm3tcalf/sm3tcalf.github.io/_pages/about.md

 ---
 ### Hey!
 My name is Sam Metcalf, and I'm currently a master's student at the University of North Carolina at Chapel Hill in the [Department of City and Regional Planning](https://planning.unc.edu/).

-I’m particularly focused on housing, and finding smart and equitable solutions to solving the housing crisis.
+I’m particularly focused on housing and community development, and finding smart and equitable solutions to solving the housing crisis.

-I’m originally from Denver, Colorado, growing up in the Capitol Hill and Park Hill neighborhoods.
-Growing up here gave me an appreciation for the importance of walkable and equitable environments, and started my interest in urban geography and planning.
-Since getting to UNC, I’ve encountered first-hand the difficulty of finding affordable housing, and so I’ve decided to focus my studies on solving these issues!
+I’m originally from Denver, Colorado, where I grew to love living in the city and learned to appreciate the importance of walkable and equitable environments.
+Since arriving at UNC, I’ve studied these issues extensively etc etc ADD MORE HERE

 Aside from my coursework, I’m also a member of the Tarpeggios, a co-ed acapella group at UNC… you can stream our most recent album [here](https://open.spotify.com/album/5XMETYH0wL2F3qDpWfVKzw?si=VrvuOPSGTauOjsTfjMlvNg).
 I’m also a member of BuildUP, an urban planning student organization for undergrads at UNC.